Point evaluation for polynomials on the circle: The zeroes of the extremal function

 \section{The zeroes of the extremal function}

 In this section we extract information about the arguments of the zeroes $t_n$ of the extremal function $\varphi_{d, p}$.
-We begin by stating a result of Turán \cite[Theorem 3]{Turan} which yields a lower bound for the argument $t_1$ of the first zero. \begin{lemma}[Turán] Let $1 <p < \infty$, and let $t_1$ denote the smallest argument of a zero of the function $\varphi_{d, p}$.
+We begin by stating a result of Turán \cite[Theorem 3]{Turan} which yields a lower bound for the argument $t_1$ of the first zero. \begin{lemma}[Turán] Let $1 <p < \infty$, and let $t_1$ denote the smallest argument of a zero of the polynomial $\varphi_{d, p}$ of degree $d \geq 1$.
 Then

 \end{lemma} We also have the following simple lemma which is key in proving $\mathscr{C}_{4,p} \leq 2p+1$.